Search for an item here.

 Are all of the DVDs genuine?

-The DVD's that are listed here have been thoroughly researched and to our knowledge have been found to be in the Public Domain.
-We do not sell factory items that are currently available in the US and Canada.
-These films and televisions programs are from our personal collection and have never been purchased from a commercial source.
-Our master prints originate from sources outside the U.S. Our collection has been built over the years through trades and purchases from other Classic TV/Movie fans' private collections.
-We do extensive research making sure that a title is not available in the U.S. If a title becomes available in the US we immediately refrain from offering it to our customers.
-If anyone comes across a DVD being sold here that they own the rights to, please send a cease and desist notification--with credentials, of course--along with the information necessary to contact you to the e-mail address listed.
+The DVD's that are listed here have been thoroughly researched and to my knowledge have been found to be in the Public Domain.
+I do not deal with items that are currently commercially available in the US and Canada.
+These films and television programs are from my personal collection and have never been purchased from a commercial source.
+My collection originates from sources outside the U.S. My collection has been built over the years through trades and purchases from other Classic TV/Movie fans' private collections.
+I do extensive research making sure that a title is not available commercially in the U.S. If a title becomes available in the US I immediately refrain from offering it to other collectors.
+If anyone comes across a DVD listed here that they own the rights to, please send a cease and desist notification--with credentials, along with the information necessary to contact you.

 All DVDs are recorded on new brand name media.
 They ALL come with the artwork on the discs themselves, they are not stick on labels they are printable discs.
 They come with full box art shown and come in Standard DVD cases and are shrink wrapped.